grecpt/Full-Stack-Developer-Journey/README.md

 - outline the pathways for growth and development

-- provide inspirations for developers
+- provide inspirations for other developers

 # Front-End Development